 01. Global Campus Policy Briefs

 The Global Campus Policy Briefs are one of the outputs of the Policy Observatory Project, which aims to enhance the role of the Global Campus and its regional members in undertaking coordinated research initiatives and providing guidance and expert opinions in response to urgent human rights issues to a broad primary and secondary audience.
-It foresees the creation of a virtual hub, which will include participation of researchers from each of the seven regions for the production of a set of complementary policy analyses on assigned topics.
+It provides a virtual hub, whith the participation of a team of researchers who are alumni from GC regional programmes, for the production of a set of complementary policy analyses on assigned topics.

 2022 Edition: Business and Human Rights at 10: What Next for the Future?